-New York City, United States Executive Recruitment
+New York City, the United States Executive Search

 Executive Search in New York City